1995–96 Portland Trail Blazers season

 The 1995–96 Portland Trail Blazers season was the 26th season for the Portland Trail Blazers in the National Basketball Association.

+Season summary

+Off-season

-After spending their first 25 years at the Memorial Coliseum, the Trail Blazers began playing at the new Rose Garden Arena this season.
-The team acquired the eighth overall pick in the 1995 NBA draft from the Detroit Pistons via trade, and selected shooting guard Shawn Respert out of Michigan State University, but soon traded him to the Milwaukee Bucks in exchange for power forward, and top draft pick Gary Trent out of Ohio University.
+After spending their first 25 years at the Memorial Coliseum, the team began playing at the new Rose Garden Arena this season.
+The Trail Blazers acquired the eighth overall pick in the 1995 NBA draft from the Detroit Pistons via trade, and selected shooting guard Shawn Respert out of Michigan State University, but soon traded him to the Milwaukee Bucks in exchange for rookie power forward, and first-round draft pick Gary Trent out of Ohio University.
+During the off-season, the team signed free agent and second-year forward Dontonio Wingfield.
 Rookie center Arvydas Sabonis from Lithuania, who was drafted by the Trail Blazers as the 24th overall pick in the 1986 NBA draft, made his debut in the NBA this season.